wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 Second, there is no longer a fixed number of tags per set, due to the fact that smaller blocks enable larger associativity as more blocks can be stored in each set, each needing a tag entry to describe data.
 A fix sized tag array will not work in this case for obvious reasons.
+Lastly, the cache should predict which words in which blocks are likely to be used, such that only these words are fetched into the cache to save storage and bandwidth.
+The prediction is performed per cache miss before the fetch request is sent to lower levels.